faizan4devloper/band-landing-page/README.md

         // Example API call with payload and headers const response = await axios.post(
-          "", // Replace with your actual endpoint payload,
+          "dummy", // Replace with your actual endpoint payload,
           { headers } // Pass headers as part of the request );